akramsystems/AndroidSocketCommunication/README.md

 You can change the IP address and Port number of your IP and Port of the wireless network you are running your android devices on

+The ClientSocket2 is used as the Client Device

+The SocketServer2 is used as your main Server Device (Host)